Stathis Galanakis

 Experience

-Research Assistant in Computer Vision
+Research Associate in Generative Computer Vision models

 Imperial College London